DOI-USGS/pleasant-lake-flopy-example/Readme.md

     **Note:** Running the model through Flopy (as in the Notebook) requires specification of the MODFLOW executable.
 In the example, we assume that a MODFLOW 6 executable named ``"mf6"`` is visible in the system path at the location of this folder (see the ``exe_name`` argument in Notebook cell 5).
 Executables for MODFLOW 6 for linux, mac and windows are included in the ``bin/`` folder.

 ### References
-Fienen, M.N., Haserodt, M.J., Leaf, A.T., Westenbroek, S.M., 2022, Simulation of Regional Groundwater Flow and Groundwater/Lake Interactions in the Central Sands, Wisconsin: U.S. Geological Survey Scientific Investigations Report 2022-5046, in press. http://doi.org/10.3133/sir20225046
+Fienen, M.N., Haserodt, M.J., Leaf, A.T., Westenbroek, S.M., 2022, Simulation of Regional Groundwater Flow and Groundwater/Lake Interactions in the Central Sands, Wisconsin: U.S. Geological Survey Scientific Investigations Report 2022-5046, http://doi.org/10.3133/sir20225046

 ### How to cite this example:
 *Groundwater* Technology Spotlight article: